rubenhortas/rubenhortas.github.io/_posts/2024-10-13-git-dotfiles.md

 ## What are dotfiles?

 Dotfiles are files where the programs store their configuration.
-Dotfiles are named that way because most of them starts with '.', but nowadays it's common to use this term to refer to any configuration file.
+Dotfiles are named that way because most of them starts with  a dot ".".
+But, nowadays, it's common to use this term to refer to any configuration file.

 When you install a new program, you spent a lot of time reading documentation, trying and setting options, until fits you well.
 Some examples of programs that uses dotfiles are: bash, zsh, git, tmux, vim...